danielenricocahall/CRAFT-STR-Text-Pipeline/README.md

 # CRAFT-STR-Text-Pipeline

-This is a simple repository which just combines two awesome pieces of work by CLOVA AI Research (https://github.com/clovaai) into one simple script to perform text detection + recognition.
+This is a simple repository which just combines two awesome pieces of work by CLOVA AI Research (https://github.com/clovaai),  Character Region Awareness for Text Detection (CRAFT) and Scene Text Recognition (STR) into one simple script to perform text detection + recognition.

 ## Instructions